linda00129/3DReconstruct/Picture/README.md

   2_\*: pictures of the new model bought by prp 41th.

   3_\*: pictures of the new model bought in 2022 Fall.

+Special description can be commited together or added at the last (eg. 2_3-1-blue).